 However, the non-existence of photo proofs of his religious practice has made us suggest he could also be an Atheist.

-FACT CHECK: Thanks for reading our Takumi Minamino Childhood Story Plus Untold Biography Facts.
-At LifeBogger, we strive for accuracy and fairness.
+Thanks for reading our Takumi Minamino Childhood Story Plus Untold Biography Facts.
+LifeBogger strives for accuracy and fairness in our quest to deliver you Asian-Oceanian Soccer Stories.

 If you find something that doesn’t look right, please share it with us by commenting below.
 We’ll always value and respect your ideas.